 Therefore, we recommend shopping around and getting a few quotes from a professional before committing to the added overhead.

-Types of house survey
+Types of house survey costs

 A condition report.
 This is a basic report that lets you know the overall condition of the property.
 It highlights top-level issues without going into great detail.

 A homebuyer report.
 This popular option for homebuyers is for those who want a detailed analysis of the condition of their potential property.
 As a result, it highlights what might affect its value and includes areas that don’t meet building regulations.
 For further detail on this check out our homebuyer survey cost guide.

 A building survey: This is a full and thorough structural survey that gives a detailed analysis of a property.
 It’s especially good if you’re buying an old or run-down property where you’re looking to do significant restoration work.
 For more on this, visit our structural survey cost guide.